jameshughes89/cs4XX-EvolutionaryComputation/site/topics/genetic-algorithms/simple-ga.rst

 Termination Requirement
 =======================

-* The above describes a single generation of the genetic algorithm
+* The above describes a single generation of the GA
 * For this algorithm to work, many generations will need to be executed
 * This then begs the question, *when does one stop the algorithm*